 How will I know when I'm a programmer?

-In the early 2000s, my first job was with a small business, and a (small) part of my job involved writing (small) parts of software our clients used to upload data to us.
-I remember buying the academic version of .NET 2003 (I was in school), and the excitement I felt opening that large honking package (like the one below), with a thick booklet and 6 CDs.
+In the early 2000s, I worked for a small business where part of my job involved writing some software our clients used for uploading data to us.
+Still in college, I bought the academic version of .NET 2003 to get familiar with programming at home.
+I remember the excitement I felt opening that large honking package, with a thick book and 6 CDs, when it finally arrived in the mail.
 I was on my way to becoming a programmer!

-Eventually I found a position to break into the field, and I was there 6 months before it hit me one afternoon - I'd arrived!
-It said "developer" on my cubical sign, and I was writing all the codez and compiling all the thingz.
+Eventually I found a position to break into the field, and after 6 months it hit me - I'd arrived!
+It said "developer" on my nameplate, and I was writing code and compiling things.
 I was finally a programmer.

-In reality, I was on a team of 3 devs (it grew), writing code for a legacy app, with little direction, little clue how to do my job well, and little idea of where I was headed.
-Seven years later, I was frustrated with what programming had turned out to be, or maybe just what my place in it seemed to be, and I was wondering if I were really a decent programmer at all.
+In reality, I was on a team of 3 devs, maintaining a legacy app, with little direction and little clue how to do my job well.
+The team grew, I met people who knew far more than I did, and suddenly I didn't feel so impressive.
+Several years went by, and I found myself wondering if I were really a decent programmer at all.
+Notice a pattern?

 You'll improve